Table of Contents

-- CT (computerized tomography, computerized axial tomography, or CAT) scans may be performed on the chest, abdomen, and/or brain to examine for both metastatic and lung tumors.
-A CT scan of the chest may be ordered when X-rays do not show an abnormality or do not yield sufficient information about the extent or location of a tumor.
+- CT (computerized tomography) scans may be performed on the chest, abdomen, and/or brain to examine for both metastatic and lung tumors.
 CT scans are X-ray procedures that combine multiple images with the aid of a computer to generate cross-sectional views of the body.
 The images are taken by a large donut-shaped X-ray machine at different angles around the body.
 One advantage of CT scans is that they are more sensitive than standard chest X-rays in the detection of lung nodules, that is, they will demonstrate more nodules.
 Sometimes intravenous contrast material is given prior to the scan to help delineate the organs and their positions.
-A CT scan exposes the patient to a minimal amount of radiation.
 The most common side effect is an adverse reaction to intravenous contrast material that may have been given prior to the procedure.
 This may result in itching, a rash, or hives that generally disappear rather quickly.
-Severe anaphylactic reactions (life-threatening allergic reactions with breathing difficulties) to contrast material are rare.
+Severe anaphylactic reactions (life-threatening allergic reactions with breathing difficulties) to the contrast material are rare.
 CT scans of the abdomen may identify metastatic cancer in the liver or adrenal glands, and CT scans of the head may be ordered to reveal the presence and extent of metastatic cancer in the brain.

-- A technique called a low-dose helical CT scan (or spiral CT scan) is recommended for use annually in current and former smokers between ages 55 and 80 with at least a 30 pack year history of cigarette smoking who have smoked cigarettes within the past 15 years per the USPSTF recommendations.
+- A technique called a low-dose helical CT scan (or spiral CT scan) is recommended by the USPSTF annually in current and former smokers between ages 55 and 80 with at least a 30 pack-year history of cigarette smoking who have smoked cigarettes within the past 15 years.
 The technique appears to increase the likelihood of detection of smaller, earlier, and more curable lung cancers.
 Three years of low-dose CT scanning in this group reduced the risk of lung cancer death by 20%.
-Use of models and rules for analyzing the results of these tests are decreasing the need for testing to evaluate detected nodules when the likelihood is high the nodule is not cancerous.
+Use of models and rules for analyzing the results of these tests are decreasing the need for biopsy to evaluate detected nodules when the likelihood is high the nodule is not cancerous.

 - Magnetic resonance imaging (MRI) scans may be appropriate when precise detail about a tumor's location is required.
 The MRI technique uses magnetism, radio waves, and a computer to produce images of body structures.
 As with CT scanning, the patient is placed on a moveable bed which is inserted into the MRI scanner.
 There are no known side effects of MRI scanning, and there is no exposure to radiation.
 The image and resolution produced by MRI is quite detailed and can detect tiny changes of structures within the body.
 People with heart pacemakers, metal implants, artificial heart valves, and other surgically implanted structures cannot be scanned with an MRI because of the risk that the magnet may move the metal parts of these structures.